mika-archived/Unity-VoxelShader/README.md

 <img src="https://user-images.githubusercontent.com/10832834/94378296-5a1a5f80-0163-11eb-97e6-6018fc61cc7b.PNG" width="400px">

+## Requirements

+- Unity 2018.4.20f1
+- GPU and Graphics API that supporting Geometry Shader Stage

+## Features

+- Voxelization
+  - Mesh (Triangle) Voxelization
+  - Voxel Animation and Moving
+  - Thin Outing
+- Support Toon Lighting and Shadows
+- Support Unlit (Unlighting = 1)

 ## Limitations

 This shader owns pretty mush the same features as Natsuneko uses in VRChat, but there are a few differences to be exact.

-## Requirements

-- Unity 2018.4.20f1
-- GPU that supporting Geometry Shader Stage

 ## Installation (Not Yet Provided)